 You should look for roach poop in your home for two main reasons:

 If your home is susceptible to roaches or pests of any kind, it pays to stay on top of your game to prevent infestations.
 Roach feces contains various bacteria that not only degrades your food items but also can make you sick and reduce your home's air quality.
-Taking a proactive approach and inspecting for roach poop will keep you ahead of any infestation that could break out at a later time.
+Taking a proactive approach and inspecting for cockroach poop will keep you ahead of any infestation that could break out at a later time.
 You'll prevent unnecessary contamination, unwanted infestation levels and illnesses that could affect you or your family.

 Cockroaches don't come and go; they stick around once they've entered your home.
 In fact, they begin breeding right away and multiplying into an uncontrollable colony as soon as they have a reliable shelter and plenty of food and water sources.
 Seeing a cockroach more often than not means more are hiding somewhere in your home.
 If you're unsure where these pests make their hiding places, we have you covered with six common areas to look for roaches in your living areas.